'One and done' dose of LSD keeps anxiety at bay

 A rigorous new study finds that a single dose of LSD can ease anxiety and depression for months.

-The study involved 198 adults with generalized anxiety disorder, or GAD, a disabling form of anxiety that affects about one in 10 people over the course of a year.
+The study involved 198 adults with generalized anxiety disorder, or GAD, a disabling form of anxiety that affects about 1 in 10 people over the course of a year.

 Participants who got lower doses of LSD (25 or 50 micrograms) did no better than those who got a placebo.
 But people who received higher doses (100 or 200 micrograms) responded quickly, a team reports in the Journal of the American Medical Association.